-One of the most recognized hairstyles from the 1920s is the finger wave hairstyles.
-Finger wave is a form of vintage waves done by using fingers and curlers to create a wave in alternating directions and are also becoming more popular in today’s times.
+Finger waves are done using fingers and curlers to create a wave in alternating directions and are also becoming more popular in today’s times.
+Flappers loved to experiment with their hair, and many ladies decked out their finger wave hairstyle with feathers, beads, and other decorative accessories.
 This is one of the best flapper hairstyles for short hair.

-Many women have long hair and likely updos which were popular in the 1920s and even today.
-The long hair can be curled using a curling iron and then set up in fabulous classic sophisticated updos which were popular in the 1920s.
+The long hair can be curled using a curling iron and then set up in a fabulous classic, sophisticated updos.

-One of the fashions very popular with celebrities and fashionable women today that showcase the 1920s is the simple curled bun.
-This can be a normal low bun or a side bun with stylish pins.
+This can be a regular low bun or a side bun with stylish pins.

 The Classic Low Bun